World Tour (bodyboarding): History

-The first ever bodyboarding world tour was setup and created by the GOB (Global Organisation of Bodyboarders) in 1994.
-The GOB remained the controlling organisation of the tour upto 2002.
+The first ever bodyboarding world tour was set up and created by the GOB (Global Organisation of Bodyboarders) in 1994.
+The GOB remained the controlling organisation of the tour up to 2002.
 In the final 3 years under the GOB, the tour was developed into a 'Super Tour'.
 In 2003, the IBA (International Bodyboarding Association) was formed, and they ran the world tour for 10 years, with their final year of being in charge being 2013.
 The Association of Professional Bodyboarders was formed in 2014 and the APB became the controlling body for the bodyboarding world tour.
 At the end of 2019, the APB was shut down.